gracco/sysadmin-interview-questions/README.md

 Linux System Administrator/DevOps Interview Questions
 ====================================================

-A collection of linux sysadmin/devops interview questions.
+A collection of Linux sysadmin/devops interview questions.
 Feel free to contribute via pull requests, issues or email messages.

 ## <a name='toc'>Table of Contents</a>